sindresorhus/sindresorhus.github.com/data/apps/any-text.md

 #### The widget does not show up in the widget picker

-This is a well known iOS 16 issue.
+This is a well-known iOS 16 issue.
 [Try this.](https://webtrickz.com/third-party-lock-screen-widgets-not-showing-ios-16/)

 #### Can you support having multiple pieces of text that change during the day?

 I would like to keep the app simple and only support one piece of text.
 It's kinda in the app name.
 However, the app comes with a shortcut action to change the text, so you could use the Shortcuts automations to change the text during the day.

-#### Can you add support user-installed fonts?
+#### Can you add support for user-installed fonts?

 This is unfortunately not possible as widgets cannot access user-installed fonts.